zsonnen/blackjack/README.md

 # BlackJack cardgame

-`visuals` file contains variety of ways to represent cards. a nicer, prettier way to output to user.
+`visuals` file contains variety of ways to represent cards. a nicer, prettier way to output to user
-note: if terminal width is too narrow, it may have an affect on the way cards are outputed
+ - note: if terminal width is too narrow, it may have an affect on the way cards are outputed

 Game is played with 6 52-card Decks

-Standard sasino rules:
+Standard casino rules:
   - Player vs Dealer:
   - Player starts with $1,000.00 to wager with.
 Ability to continue playing until balance hits $00.00
   - Both dealt two cards, with Dealer having one face down or hidden.